 Food:

 The Pack will provide dinner on Saturday night.
-The planned menu is TBD.
+The planned menu is spaghetti and salad.
 You are responsible for the rest of your meals at the campout.
 If people want to share or do a potluck for any of the other meals, feel free to do so with your den.

 Tentative Schedule: